Nursing

 The nursing curriculum has dynamic requirements; therefore, it is not realistic to plan for full-time employment while enrolled in the program.
 Hybrid and in-person are the two delivery methods available for the nursing program.

-The hybrid course delivery method requires the student to be self-directed in seeking to master course content by listening to recorded classes and completing recommended assignments independently.
+The hybrid course delivery method is available for all nursing courses and requires the student to be self-directed in seeking to master course content by listening to recorded classes and completing recommended assignments independently.
 Please note, hybrid requires on-campus attendance for orientation, labs, simulations, and testing.
 Clinical hours are scheduled by the course instructors and will be conducted at the assigned facility.

 Anticipated Expenses

 In addition to regular college tuition, fees, textbooks, and electronic resources there are certain other required expenses.
 These may include but are not limited to the following: uniforms with required accessories, achievement examinations, transportation/parking/meal expense while at clinical, drug testing, background check expenses, graduation fees, and State Board of Nursing licensure fee.
 Students are required to submit an annual physical and required immunizations or screening tests at their own expense.
 These include but are not limited to MMR, tetanus, TB skin test (or chest x-ray), and chickenpox and HBV vaccines (or titer).
 Students may be required to submit additional health clearance/physician release statements whenever deemed necessary by the WSCC-DNE.
 Students are required to carry liability (malpractice) insurance and accident insurance.
 Both liability and supplemental accident insurance must be purchased through the College and is part of tuition fees.
 Please keep in mind that the supplemental accident insurance offers only limited coverage for accidents incurred while in class/clinical.
 Students must also provide proof of major medical health insurance (not provided through WSCC).
 Proof of active/current CPR certification for healthcare providers will be required (American Red Cross BLS Healthcare Provider or American Heart Association BLS Healthcare Provider).
 This certification can also be obtained by registering for EMS 100 at WSCC.
 (Online CPR courses will not be accepted).
-Membership in the Student Nurses’ Association is encouraged; fees are nominal.
 Nursing school pins are optional and are available for purchase at the completion of the program.

 Progression